Additional

 INBOXBacklogUnassigned items waiting for triage

-IN PROGRESSActiveCurrently being executed
+IN PROGRESSActiveBoard work currently being executed or planned

 REVIEWPending reviewAwaiting approval or human review